rahul-anand/rahul-anand.github.io/_pages/about.md

   image_cicular: false # crops the image to make it circular
   address: false
 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I have joined the Network Infrastructure team at AWS.

 I am a Ph.D. candidate at Carnegie Mellon advised by [Prof. Vyas Sekar](https://users.ece.cmu.edu/~vsekar/) and [Prof. Anthony Rowe](https://users.ece.cmu.edu/~agr/).
 I am working on the problem of IoT security and applying machine learning to solve interesting challenges in computer networks and systems.

 Previously, at Microsoft Research, I was involved in the project [FarmBeats](https://www.microsoft.com/en-us/research/project/farmbeats-iot-agriculture/), where I worked on developing ML algorithms on sensor data for agriculture.